 Don’t try to see too much

-Europe has a whole range of scenic train journeys to choose from – like the Black Forest Railway in Germany, the Golden Pass Line from Montreaux to Lucerne in Switzerland, or the Bergen to Oslo line in Norway.
-A good source of information on taking the scenic route is Seat 61, which shows different options for journeys between the major European cities.
+Europe has a whole range of scenic train journeys to choose from – like Germany’s Black Forest Railway, the Golden Pass Line in Switzerland, the West Highland Line in Scotland, the Douro Line in Portugal, the Bergen to Oslo line in Norway or Bar to Belgrade in the Balkans.

 Think beyond the big city stops

-The wide network of train routes also means it’s easy to base yourself somewhere smaller and cheaper and take day trips out – like in the South of France where you can stay in Nice and travel by train to pricey places like St Tropez and Monte Carlo.
-You could even stay just outside the big cities to take advantage of lower-priced accommodation and travel in during the day.
+The wide train network also means it’s easy to base yourself somewhere smaller and cheaper and take day trips out – like in the South of France where you can stay in Nice and use the train to visit pricier places like St Tropez and Monte Carlo.
+You could even stay just outside the big cities to take advantage of lower-priced accommodation and travel in using commuter trains.

 Look into rail passes…

-If you want to make train travel as easy as possible, you can’t beat a rail pass.
-They’re especially good if you want to be flexible and choose your route as you go, and if you’re under 26.
-There are a lot of different pass options though and it can be a bit fiddly to get your head around.
-The first big distinction is based on where you live – if you’re an EU resident you need an Interail pass, and if you’re outside the EU you need a Eurail pass.
-The options vary slightly between the two but are basically divided between a Global Pass, which covers the whole region, and individual country passes (Eurail also offers regional passes).
+If you want to make European train travel as easy as possible, you can’t beat a rail pass.
+They’re especially good if you want to be flexible and choose your route as you go, and if you’re under 28.
+There are a lot of different pass options though and the scheme can be a bit fiddly to get your head around.
+The first big distinction is based on where you live – if you’re an EU resident you need an InterRail pass, and if you’re outside the EU you need a Eurail pass.

 … but don’t assume they’ll be cheapest